-With just two years of practice under her belt, Jennifer Henricks has already distinguished herself as a superlative trial attorney.
-Recently, she tried a case with her colleague Kevin Peters and secured a $22.6 million verdict against one of the largest employers in Massachusetts, Steward Health Care Systems LLC.
+With just a few years of practice under her belt, Jennifer Henricks has already distinguished herself as a superlative trial attorney.
+She tried a case with her colleague Kevin Peters and secured a $22.6 million verdict against one of the largest employers in Massachusetts, Steward Health Care Systems LLC.
 The case involved a cancer lab destroyed when the for-profit hospital system decided to disregard its contractual obligations.
 Jennifer prepared and examined key witnesses, and made compelling legal arguments that allowed the case to go to a jury plainly eager to put the lab back in business.

-In a time when jury trials are becoming increasingly rare, two major jury trials in her first two years of practice distinguishes Jennifer.
+In a time when trials are becoming increasingly rare, five major jury trials in her first four years of practice distinguishes Jennifer.
 She is on the path to becoming one of the finest trial attorneys in the city and is always eager for the next case.
 Jennifer is a 2011 graduate of Elon University, magna cum laude, and a 2015 graduate from Boston College Law School, magna cum laude.